coecms/clef/docs/gettingstarted.rst

                --variable va

- `activity` - MIPS or sub-projects, for example CMIP refers to the DECK group of experiments `source_type` - model type in the example iabove AOGCM is coupled Atmosphere-Ocean Global Climate Model `grid` - grid kind, in the example 'gr' stands for "regridded data reported on the data provider's preferred target grid" `resolution` - nominal resolution of the grid, there are two kind of nominal resolution.
+ `activity` - MIPS or sub-projects, for example CMIP refers to the DECK group of experiments `source_type` - model type, in the example above AOGCM is coupled Atmosphere-Ocean Global Climate Model `grid` - grid kind, in the example 'gr' stands for "regridded data reported on the data provider's preferred target grid" `resolution` - nominal resolution of the grid, there are two kind of nominal resolution.
              If the value is in degrees then this is a standard CMIP6 grid, currently only "1x1 degree" is available.